 The following will help determine which league you should register your child for the 2020 baseball season.
 The SAYB registration section of our website (www.sayb.org) will automatically confirm you are registering your child in the appropriate league.

-Ballplayers having a birthday between the dates of May 1, 2007 and August 31, 2007 have options that are unique to players with this birth date range for the 2020 season.
+Ballplayers having a birthday between the dates of May 1, 2008 and August 31, 2008 and have two options that are unique to players with this birth date range for the 2021 season.

-Thus, players like your son born between May 1, 2007 and August 31, 2007 are too old to play 2020 Little League as 12 year olds, yet not quite fully defined as a 13 year old for the other leagues.
-Given that SAYB does not have teams in place for MYAS or other leagues for players 12 and under, we wanted to come up with a solution.
-After much consideration, benchmarking with other leagues in this similar situation, and weighing of various options, we have decided to provide two options for players falling into this category.
+Thus, players like your son born between May 1, 2008 and August 31, 2008 are too old to play 2020 Little League as 12 year olds, yet not quite fully defined as a 13 year old for the other leagues.
+Given that SAYB does not have teams in place for MYAS or other leagues for players 12 and under, we have two options for players falling into this category.
 We have used these two options over the past two years and have found that they generally work well.

 You may register your ballplayer as a 13 year old.
-He would then participate in Big League tryouts scheduled for Saturday, February 15, 2020 at Hamline University.
+He would then participate in Big League tryouts currently scheduled for Saturday, February 20, 2021 at Bethel University.
 More details on Big League can be found on the www.sayb.org website and more information regarding tryouts, including a second round, will be communicated at a later date.